 Clioquinol and hydrocortisone is a combined anti-infective and cortisone-like medicine.
-Clioquinol and hydrocortisone topical preparations are used to treat infections of the skin and to help provide relief from the redness, itching, and discomfort of many skin problems.
+Clioquinol and hydrocortisone topical preparation is used to treat infections of the skin and to help provide relief from the redness, itching, and discomfort of many skin problems.

 Before Using This Medicine: